ImranTajol/final_year_project/README.md

-This repository stores the source code for Final Year Project
-Course: Electronic (Computer) Engineering

-Project Title: Prototyping Programmable IoT Watering System for Large Vegetable Farm
+**Project Title: Prototyping Programmable IoT Watering System for Large Vegetable Farm**

-Aim: To provide a programmable/customizable watering mechanism for different plots in a vegetable farm.
+**Aim:** To provide a programmable/customizable watering mechanism for different plots in a vegetable farm.
-      Ex: 1 vege land divided into 8 plots.
-Each plot is planted with different type of vegetable.
-Amount of water supplied need to be tailored based on the type of vegetable.
+**Objectives:**
+      * To design an automated, efficient and cost-effective watering system for large vegetable farm incorporating IoT.
+      * To supply optimum amount of water for crops based on its age.
+      * To develop a controller mechanism for farmer to operate farm remotely.
+      * To develop a customizable and flexible watering mechanism for each subplots within a farm.

 <a href="https://github.com/ImranTajol/final_year_project/tree/main/FYP_Images">Project Images</a>

 **System Overview**

 ![image](https://github.com/ImranTajol/final_year_project/blob/main/FYP_Images/Block%20Diagram_Overall%20System.jpg)

 **Overview Flowchart**